-1 Introduction
+1 INTRODUCTION

 - 1.1 The RCN holds a range of in-person, online and hybrid (in-person and online) events such as conferences, awards ceremonies, talks, seminars, webinars, and workshops.
 It also holds an annual Congress and General Meetings which are open to all members, as well as small events and meetings at branch and local level.
 This policy applies to all such events and the definition of events is not limited to those described above. - 1.2 The RCN is committed to providing a safe environment for all participants.
 The scope of this policy extends to the safety of participants at events in relation to conduct and behaviour including that of a most serious nature.
-Other aspects of safety are covered by the RCN's Health & Safety Management Guidance Note: Health & Safety Considerations for Events and Conferences, as well as broader health & safety policy and legislation. - 1.3 The RCN supports and promotes a culture of reciprocal respect and will not tolerate discrimination, harassment or any form of misconduct across all our activities.
-This policy sets out the approach to this specifically in relation to events.

-1.4 The policy applies to all participants in RCN events including, but not limited to, delegates, members, staff, volunteers, speakers, contractors, exhibitors, and sponsors.
+Other aspects of safety are covered by the RCN's Health & Safety Management Guidance Note: Health & Safety Considerations for Events and Conferences, as well as broader health and safety policy and legislation. - 1.3 The RCN supports and promotes a culture of reciprocal respect and will not tolerate discrimination, harassment or any form of misconduct across all our activities.
+This policy sets out the approach to this specifically in relation to events. - 1.4 The policy applies to all participants in RCN events including, but not limited to, delegates, members, staff, volunteers, speakers, contractors, exhibitors, and sponsors.
 The word "participant" is used throughout this policy as an inclusive term for the sake of brevity.

-2 Principles
+2 PRINCIPLES

-- 2.1 The RCN's three guiding principles in relation to conduct and behaviour are: - that all participants are kept safe, treated with respect and without disadvantage, and behave accordingly to others - Anyone who needs to report any incident relating to conduct and behaviour which, in their sincere belief, breaches the above is given suitable means of doing so, is listened to in good faith, their report treated seriously. - Appropriate and proportionate action will be taken to anyone found to have behaved towards others below the standards expected in the RCN Respect Charter and this policy.
+- 2.1 The RCN's three guiding principles in relation to conduct and behaviour are: - that all participants are kept safe, treated with respect and without disadvantage, and behave accordingly to others. - anyone who needs to report any incident relating to conduct and behaviour which, in their sincere belief, breaches the above is given suitable means of doing so, is listened to in good faith and their report treated seriously. - Action taken shall be appropriate and proportionate should anyone be found to have behaved towards others inappropriately. - The expected standard is as indicated in the RCN Respect Charter and this policy.

 All event arrangements will ensure that the above principles are adhered to.
-Offsite events are considered an extension of the RCN workplace and all associated activities and behaviours must align with this - see 3.1 below.
+Offsite events are considered an extension of the RCN workplace, and all associated activities and behaviours must align with this - see section 3.1 below.

-3 RCN Responsibilities
+3 RCN RESPONSIBILITIES